apereo/apereo.github.io/_posts/cas/2018-05-07-cas-impersonation-authn.md

 Furthermore, we will need to establish a special sort of syntax instructing CAS to display a list of potential impersonatee accounts authorized for our use as well as one that simply bypasses that menu list and executes the requested impersonation attempt.
 Per CAS, we may be able to use the *plus syntax* which sort of goes like this:

 - `jsmith+casuser` would mean: *Authenticate myself, the primary user as `casuser`, using my own credentials.
 Then switch my identity and adopt that of `jsmith`*.
-- `+casuser` would mean: "*Authenticate myself, the primary user as `casuser`, using my own credentials.
+- `+casuser` would mean: *Authenticate myself, the primary user as `casuser`, using my own credentials.
 Then present a list of accounts authorized for impersonation attempts by me*.

 # The Setup